Protect Your Estate

 According to the IRS, your basis in gifted property for trusts and estates is carried over from the donor; while your basis in inherited property is stepped up to fair market value

-In estate tax planning the IRS requires a determination of Fair Market Value (FMV) for property received as a gift or inheritance.
-The FMV can be determined informally, i.e. without an appraisal but you are advised to substantially conform to the level of expertise provided by an expert appraiser.
+In estate tax planning, the IRS requires a determination of Fair Market Value (FMV) for property received as a gift or inheritance.
+The FMV can be determined informally, i.e. without an appraisal, but you are advised to substantially conform to the level of expertise provided by an expert appraiser.

 FMV of gift allowed to be calculated in a less formal manner than an accredited appraisal.

-In calculating the donor's basis on the gifted property is important to include improvements to the property and diminution
+In calculating the donor's basis on the gifted property it is important to include improvements to the property and diminution

 (+) Gross Estate